Women in Islam: Zaynab bint al-Kamal

 Zaynab bint al-Kamal (1248–1339 CE) was a famous ḥadīth scholar.
-She is known to have obtained numerous amounts of ijazah (permission to teach the ḥadīth) throughout her life, especially in her early years.
+She is known to have obtained numerous ijazah (permission to teach the ḥadīth) throughout her life, especially in her early years.
 At the age of one, she received her first ijazah from Abd al-Khaliq al-Nishtibri.
 Her father was not a famous hadith transmitter, and there was no account of his role in her studies.
-However, it was noted that her uncle, Shams al-Din Muhammad, excel in the field of transmission and was most likely the one that facilitated her studies.
+However, it was noted that her uncle, Shams al-Din Muhammad, excelled in the field of transmission and was most likely the one that facilitated her studies.
 Her reputation came from her association with al-Nishtibri, with students traveling far to hear her teachings.
-She was known as a reliable authority that encompasses different genera of studies.
-She held mixed classes in al-Madrasa al-Diya’iyyah, a congregational mosque, and her home.
+She was known as a reliable authority that encompassed different genera of studies.
+She held mixed classes in al-Madrasa al-Diya'iyyah, a congregational mosque, and her home.
 Students would come from afar to listen to her teachings.
 She is also known to travel to Egypt and Medina to teach her works.
 In her later years, she continued to thrive as a teacher.
 She also repeated her cycle by giving out ijazah to her students during their early years.
 In a field where male ḥadīth teachers predominate, her reputation helped pave the way for more female transmitters of the ḥadīth.
 Furthermore, she acts as the last connection to the work of famous scholars that might have passed during her time.